kundan100/a-how-to-git/README.md

 ## Create "feature/1_feature-name" branch, before working on feature.
-  1. Always create feature-branches only from the "develop" branch.
+  1. Create it (feature-branches) from "main" branch only.
   2. Use only feature-branches for developing features.
 Once feature is done, it should be merged to "develop" branch.
   3. And then, "develop" should be merged to "main".